Multi-Datacenter Architectures on Confluent Platform

 • Do not use a stretched cluster when data centers are far apart (for example, in distant geographic regions) or when network performance is poor or unknown.

-• Do not use a stretched cluster when fewer than three full-operational data centers are available, or when you don’t have a strict RPO=0 requirement. (for example, if your business can tolerate a small amount of data loss in the event of a failure without a catastrophic consequence).
+• Do not use a stretched cluster when fewer than three fully operational data centers are available, or when you don’t have a strict RPO = 0 need (for example, if your business can tolerate a small amount of data loss in the event of a failure without catastrophic consequences).

 Use Cases